wdk-docs/nest-docs/content/techniques/logger.md

 await app.listen(3000);
 ```

+!!! info "**Hint**"

-> info **Hint** Alternatively, instead of setting `bufferLogs` to `true`, you could temporarily disable the logger with `logger: false` instruction.
+    Alternatively, instead of setting `bufferLogs` to `true`, you could temporarily disable the logger with `logger: false` instruction.
 Be mindful that if you supply `logger: false` to `NestFactory.create`, nothing will be logged until you call `useLogger`, so you may miss some important initialization errors.
 If you don't mind that some of your initial messages will be logged with the default logger, you can just omit the `logger: false` option.

-#### Use external logger
+## Use external logger

 Production applications often have specific logging requirements, including advanced filtering, formatting and centralized logging.
 Nest's built-in logger is used for monitoring Nest system behavior, and can also be useful for basic formatted text logging in your feature modules while in development, but production applications often take advantage of dedicated logging modules like [Winston](https://github.com/winstonjs/winston).
 As with any standard Node.js application, you can take full advantage of such modules in Nest.